Phone: 0161 214 1500

-Peter read Law at Liverpool University and was called to the Bar by the Inner Temple in 2007.
-He received the Pegasus Scholarship from the Inn in 2008 and worked at the Louisiana Capital Assistance Center in New Orleans before joining St John’s Buildings in 2011.
+Peter studied Law at Liverpool University and was called to the Bar by the Inner Temple in 2007.
+He received the Pegasus Scholarship from the Inn in 2008 and worked at the Louisiana Capital Assistance Center in New Orleans.
+He then worked at the Financial Ombudsman Service handling investment complaints before joining St John’s Buildings in 2011.

 - Criminal Bar Association

 Peter has a busy Crown Court practice, encompassing manslaughter, drug conspiracies, firearms, violence, sexual offences and dishonesty.
 A popular junior, Peter is completely confident in the use of technology and is able to quickly master significant volumes of evidence.
 He has a calm, straightforward manner which puts his clients at ease.
 He is a sharp and effective cross-examiner and a persuasive jury advocate.

 Operation Tendersea (January 2023): Defended in ‘grooming gang’ case concerning over 30 defendants.
 Peter’s client was acquitted.

 Operation Samnite (May 2022): Sole defence counsel in conspiracy to assist unlawful immigration, concerning undercover officers and allegation of entrapment.

 Operation Haemus (May 2022): Three-handed drive-by shooting in Manchester.
 Peter’s leader became unwell and Peter conducted the trial for the first defendant in his absence.